ClassBento: Achievements and milestones

 Throughout its operation, ClassBento has been acknowledged by several institutions and has received various accolades.
-The platform was honoured at the Sydney Young Entrepreneur Awards and has been a recipient of the UK National Business Awards.
-In addition, ClassBento has been featured in prominent publications, including Vogue Australia, BuzzFeed, and Time Out.
+The platform was honoured at the Sydney Young Entrepreneur Awards, where Tabari and Wang won the Arts & Culture category in 2021, and received the Silver Positive Impact Award at the UK SME National Business Awards in 2021.
+In addition, ClassBento has been featured in prominent publications including Vogue Australia and Time Out.